UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 Human pose estimation has evolved considerably over the last decade, largely driven by advances in deep learning architectures.
 In this section, we compare some of the most influential models and frameworks, including SRCNN and ViTPose, highlighting their design and limitations.

 ### SRCNN (Super-Resolution Convolutional Neural Network)
+Single image super-resolution (SR) is a classical and well-studied problem in computer vision that aims to recover a high-resolution image from a single low-resolution input.
+This task is fundamentally ill-posed, as multiple high-resolution images can correspond to the same low-resolution observation.
+In other words, SR is an underdetermined inverse problem, where the solution space is large and non-unique.
+To mitigate this ambiguity, most super-resolution approaches constrain the solution space by imposing strong prior information learned from data.
+SRCNN introduced a key conceptual shift by showing that this traditional pipeline can be interpreted as a deep convolutional neural network, enabling end-to-end learning of the super-resolution mapping.
+Rather than explicitly learning dictionaries or manifolds for patch representation, SRCNN implicitly captures these priors through hidden convolutional layers.
+Patch extraction, non-linear mapping, and reconstruction are all reformulated as convolution operations, allowing the entire process to be optimized jointly using backpropagation.
 Although SRCNN was originally designed for image super-resolution, its underlying convolutional architecture has inspired early approaches to pose estimation through feature extraction and heatmap regression.
 SRCNN consists of three layers of convolution:

 $$
 F_1(Y) = \max\left(0, W_1 * Y + B_1\right)